christophschwaerzler/GPSCO/README.md

 ![OCXO_schematics_full](https://github.com/christophschwaerzler/GPSCO/assets/151140591/23832137-ae0a-4a30-8c26-318da26e637a)

 The divider should be chosen such that the input to the Arduino is the highest frequency below 6.4 MHz.
-For a 10 MHz OCXO this is the 2:1 divider setting, leading to an input to the Arduino timer of about 5 MHz.
+For a 10 MHz OCXO this is the 2:1 divider setting, leading to an input to the Arduino timer of 5 MHz.

 The hardware setup can be put together on a breadboard in just a few minutes.
 Mine looks like this:
 ![GPSCO_setup](https://github.com/christophschwaerzler/GPSCO/assets/151140591/38020d42-44e5-461f-b481-1b859744947c)